- Sockets Programming

 poll():

 waits (or blocks, or sleeps) for provided events (fds[i].events) on a set of provided file descriptors (fds[i].fd).
-Returns once at least one file descriptor’s event has occured (e.g., if
+Returns once at least one file descriptor’s event has occurred (e.g., if

 - [inout] fds – array of struct pollfd file descriptors: